-The City of Newport Beach adopted Ordinance 2020-15 on July 15, 2020, which set permitting regulations for short-term lodging throughout Newport Beach.
+The City of Newport Beach adopted Ordinance 2020-15 on July 15, 2020, amending the prior short-term lodging Ordinance and establishing permitting regulations for short-term lodging throughout Newport Beach.
 The Ordinance allows short-term lodging in all residential districts in the City with the approval of a permit and related fees.
 Ordinance 2020-15 is not considered a constraint to housing in the City as the intent is to control short-term lodging and collect Transient Occupancy Tax.
 The City provides information online for interested homeowners, Frequently Asked Questions, and permit application processes.